PMSSC: Parallelizable multi-subset based self-expressive model for subspace clustering: Introduction

-Several works have attempted to address the problem of computational cost with respect to large scale dataset using a sampling strategy, which is motivated by the sparsity assumption that each data point can be represented as a linear combination of a few basis vectors.
-The self-expressive property with a few sampled data points and classifying of the other data points are proposed in \cite{peng2013scalable}.
-While this strategy can produce clustering results more efficiently against a large scale dataset than directly applying SSC to all the data, it leads to poor clustering performance when the sample data is not representative of the original dataset.
-Although learning-based sampling method for generating the coefficient matrix that is representative of the original dataset has also been proposed \cite{matsushima2019selective}, the accuracy and computational complexity still depend largely on the size of the subset because these methods attempt to solve a self-expressive model in a single subset.
-Also, no efforts have been paid to explicitly improve the self-expressiveness of self-expressive coefficient vectors in these methods.
+Several works have attempted to address the problem of computational cost for large-scale datasets using a sampling strategy, motivated by the sparsity assumption that each data point can be represented as a linear combination of a few basis vectors.
+The self-expressive property with a few sampled data points and classifying of the other data points was proposed in~\cite{peng2013scalable}.
+While this strategy can produce clustering results more efficiently for a large-scale dataset than directly applying SSC to all data, it leads to poor clustering performance when the sampled data is not representative of the original dataset.
+Although a learning-based sampling method has also been proposed for generating a coefficient matrix that is representative of the original dataset~\cite{matsushima2019selective}, the accuracy and computational complexity still depend largely on the size of the subsets, as these methods attempt to solve for a self-expressive model in a single subset.
+Also, no effort has been made to explicitly improve the self-expressiveness of the self-expressive coefficient vectors in these methods.

-To further improve the self-expressiveness without increasing computational burden, in this paper, we propose a self-expressive model adopting multiple subsets, which is parallel computable.
-Specifically, our model obtains a self-expressive coefficient matrix by combing multiple subsets, with each subset consisting of only a small percentage of samples.
-This strategy not only enjoys the benefit of low computational cost like other single subset based methods, but also contributes to being more effectively subspace-preserving because the representation of the original data is a linear combination of multiple self-expressive coefficient vectors.
+To further improve self-expressiveness without increasing the computational burden, in this paper, we propose a self-expressive model adopting multiple subsets, which is computable in parallel.
+Specifically, our model obtains a self-expressive coefficient matrix by combining multiple subsets; each subset consists of only a small proportion of the samples.
+This strategy not only enjoys the benefit of low computational cost like other single subset-based methods, but also is more effectively subspace-preserving because the representation of the original data is a linear combination of multiple self-expressive coefficient vectors.

-Our contributions are threefold: \begin{itemize} \item We propose a novel clustering approach that exploits the self-expressive model based on multiple subsets. \item Our model can be succinctly formulated, and each subset can be computed independently in parallel without introducing computational overhead. \item We conduct extensive experiments on both synthetic data and real-world datasets, and show that our proposed method can achieve higher performance without increasing processing time. \end{itemize}
+Our contributions are highlighted as follows: \begin{itemize} \item a novel clustering approach that exploits a self-expressive model based on multiple subsets, \item a concisely formulated model, \item each subset can be computed independently in parallel without additional computational overhead, \item extensive experiments on both synthetic data and real-world datasets showing that our proposed method can achieve better results without increasing processing time. \end{itemize}